PalesaCindi/GoodBudgetPart2/README.md

-# GoodBudgetPart2
+GoodBudgetPart2
 This is a budget App that lets the user save and also have great features in the app GoodBudget
 GoodBudget is a modern, user-friendly budgeting app built using Android Studio Hedgehog.
-It helps users manage their personal finances, track expenses, and stay on top of their monthly budgets with an intuitive and responsive design.
+It helps users manage their personal finances, track expenses and stay on top of their monthly budgets with an intuitive and responsive design.

 Features
 •	Budgeting System – Allocate funds into customizable budget category.